helix-editor/helix/book/src/usage.md

 ## Navigating Using Tree-sitter Textobject

-Navigating between functions, classes, parameters, and other elements is possible using tree-sitter and Textobject queries.
+Navigating between functions, classes, parameters, and other elements is possible using tree-sitter and textobject queries.
 For example to move to the next function use `]f`, to move to previous class use `[c`, and so on.